 Whatever your talents, and/or your interests, IACS welcomes your time and support.
-IACS families are asked to volunteer at least 10 hours of time toward school related activities.
 Volunteers are encouraged to help in many ways.
 Volunteers are to check in at the office upon arrival at the school and on an annual basis must complete the volunteer registration form.
-Background checks may be needed in some cases.

-Weather/ Emergency Closures
+Weather/Emergency Closures

-In the case of extreme weather conditions or other unforeseen emergencies, families should tune into local TV (i.e. Channels 6 & 7 and radio stations between 6:00-7:00 A.M. to find out if conditions warrant school closure. families will also be informed via email and text as soon as the closure is announced.
+In the case of extreme weather conditions or other unforeseen emergencies, families should tune into local TV (i.e. Channels 6 & 7) and radio stations between 6:00-7:00 A.M. to find out if conditions warrant school closure.
+Parents will also be informed via email and text as soon as the closure is announced.

 During inclement weather or a red air alert, students are allowed to enter the building immediately upon arrival to school.
 Students will also be kept inside during outside activity times if the weather or facility condition necessitates.
 Please be sure that your student is dressed appropriately as conditions often change during the day.
 Should inclement weather or emergency situations occur which would result in the closing of schools, the information will be sent from the school's mass communication tool via text or emailed messages and will be announced by the local radio and TV stations as well as the school website.
-I have read and understood the Student/Family Handbook expectations.